weieyuan/Study-Plan-Blog/2017/vue-cli项目知识点.md

 卸载
 ```
-npm uninstall vue-cli
+npm uninstall -g vue-cli //卸载全局安装包
-npm uninstall vue-cli -S // --save: Package will be removed from your dependencies.
+npm uninstall --save vue-cli // --save: Package will be removed from your dependencies.
-npm uninstall vue-cli -D //--save-dev: Package will be removed from your devDependencies.
+npm uninstall --save-dev vue-cli //--save-dev: Package will be removed from your devDependencies.
-npm uninstall vue-cli --no-save //Package will not be removed from your package.json file.
+npm uninstall vue-cli //Package will not be removed from your package.json file.
 ```

 更新